vivishno/azure-triggers-acr/readMe.md

 ### 4. Setup and Define Triggers
-#### Setup
+#### Setup Trigger

-We have precreated workflow [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that creates an event grid subscription to our Azure Container Registry.
+We have precreated workflow [setup_acr_trigger](/.github/workflows/setup_acr_trigger.yml) that enables our GitHub Repo to listen to events from this ACR.
 User needs to set the following environment variables in this workflow-
 - RESOURCE_GROUP
 - CONTAINER_REGISTRY_NAME

-After setting environment variables changes can be saved by commit which will trigger this workflow for setting up required resources.
+After setting environment variables changes can be saved by commit which will trigger this workflow for required setup.

-#### Defining triggers
+#### Define Trigger
+We have precreated workflow file [deploy_image](/.github/workflows/deploy_image.yml#L3) with the necessary trigger on ACR set.
+If you add this repository dispatch event `containerregistry-imagepushed` in other workflows, they will also start listening to the image push events in the configured ACR.

-You need to update the workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
+You need to update this workflow file [deploy_image](/.github/workflows/deploy_image.yml) with values for following environment variables-
 - RESOURCE_GROUP
 - CLUSTER_NAME